temporalio/documentation/docs-src/cloud/how-to-setup-export.md

 ---
-id: how-to-setup-export
+id: how-to-configure-export
-title: How to setup Workflow History Export
+title: How to configure Workflow History Export
-sidebar_label: Setup Workflow History Export
+sidebar_label: Configure Workflow History Export
-description: Setup Workflow History Export through the Temporal Cloud UI or using tcld.
+description: Configure Workflow History Export through the Temporal Cloud UI or using tcld.
 tags:
   - temporal cloud
   - workflow history export
   - how-to
 ---

-You can use either the Temporal Cloud UI or tcld to setup Workflow History Export.
+You can use either use the Temporal Cloud UI or tcld to configure the Workflow History Export.

-## Using Temporal Cloud UI
+### Using Temporal Cloud UI

-The following steps guide you through setting up Workflow History Export using the Temporal Cloud UI.
+The following steps guides you through setting up Workflow History Export using the Temporal Cloud UI.

 The Temporal Cloud UI provides two ways for configuring Workflow History Export:

 - [Automated setup](#automated-setup) (recommended): The Cloud UI launches the AWS CloudFormation Console to create a stack, with write permission to the S3 bucket.
-- [Manual setup](#manual-setup): The Cloud UI provides an AWS CloudFormation template for user’s to use to manually configure an AWS CloudFormation stack.
+- [Manual setup](#manual-setup): The Cloud UI provides an CloudFormation template for user’s to use to manually configure an CloudFormation stack.

-### Automated setup
+#### Automated setup

+The automated setup creates an CloudFormation stack with write permission to the S3 bucket.

 1. Open the Temporal Cloud UI and navigate to the Namespace you want to configure.
 2. Select **Configure** from the **Export** card.